verbose-void/chrome-controller/README.md

 # Chrome Controller

+### A browser extension that lets you surf the web using any Gamepad API compatible game controller (Xbox/PlayStation supported).
+If you enjoy the extension, consider [buying me a coffee](buymeacoff.ee/mccrearyd) :)

 Download from the Google Web Store [here](https://chrome.google.com/webstore/detail/chrome-controller/nilnjekagachinflbdkanmblmjpaimhl?hl=en-US&gl=US "Chrome Extension Page")!

-##### A browser extension that lets you surf the web using any Gamepad API compatible game controller (Xbox/PlayStation supported).

 Just connect to your computer via Bluetooth (or wired if you have the USB connector), add the extension to chrome, and browse away!